MrGidor/DarkRL_Installer/README.md

 ---

-### For Forks & Server Owners
+### For Server Owners

-Want to make this even easier for your players or server community?
+Want to make installing modpacks even easier for your players or server community?

-- **Fork this repository**.
-- Change the `DEFAULT_URL` variable in the code to point to your own hosted modpack ZIP.
-- Build the tool (see below).
-- Distribute your custom installer or provide it in your repository!
+- Host your modpack somewhere example: a github.io website.

 ---